robertdebock/learn-terraform/ADVANCED/6-terragrunt.md

 In those cases you can copy-paste a whole repository, change a few values and `apply` the terraform code.
 But what if you've copied such a repositories many times and you discover a flaw?
 You'd have to change multiple repositories to address the issue.

 This is where [Terragrunt](https://terragrunt.gruntwork.io/) comes in.
 Terragrunt allows you to define the "logic" (all `resources` of an infrastructure) once and apply different settings for the different environments.
+(Actually terragrunt can also manage [backends](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/#keep-your-backend-configuration-dry), [cli arguments](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/#keep-your-terraform-cli-arguments-dry) and [more](https://terragrunt.gruntwork.io/).

 ## Howto

+We'll focus one managing terraform code with Terragrunt.
 Terragrunt (not by HashiCorp by the way) uses this filestructure:

 ```
 .